Preventing Return to Smoking Postpartum (PReS Study) – Development of a complex intervention to sustain smoking cessation in postpartum women

-You will receive a £20 shopping voucher as a thank you for your time helping us carry out this important area of research.
+You will receive a £20 shopping voucher each time we meet as a thank you for your time helping us carry out this important area of research.

 For more information, or to take part please call the PReS research study team at the University of East Anglia on:

 Or text “PRES” with your name to: 07379 495933

 This study, funded by the Medical Research Council, will develop a supportive intervention to help women who have stopped smoking in pregnancy to stay stopped following the birth of a baby.